The Honorable Louis J. Freeh, Chairman

 Elliott Leary [Download VCard]

-Elliott Leary is a Managing Director with Freeh Group International Solutions, LLC.
+Elliott Leary, CPA, is a Managing Director with Freeh Group International Solutions, LLC.
 Elliott has over 30 years of experience conducting high profile investigations as a Special Agent with the FBI and as the KPMG Partner in Charge of the Washington, DC Forensic Practice.
 He performs fraud and misconduct investigations and risk assessments for leading national and multi-national corporations, many in the Fortune 100, as well as for public and not-for-profit entities.
 Elliott has assisted clients in the prevention and deterrence of fraud through the evaluation, development and implementation of anti-fraud programs and controls.
 Elliott has served as the chairman of the AICPA’s Fraud Advisory Group, on the Litigation and Dispute Resolution Subcommittee and the AICPA Anti-Fraud Coordinating Committee.
 He has lectured to private organizations and law enforcement agencies throughout the U.S. and internationally and been honored with numerous awards and citations from the Department of Justice, FBI and other law enforcement agencies.
-Eliott has his Master’s degree from Virginia Polytechnic Institute and State University.
+Elliott has his Master’s degree from Virginia Polytechnic Institute and State University.

 Michael McCall [Download VCard]